tuanna26/efm/README.md

 Prerequisites
 -------------

 Before you start using this project, make sure you have GPG installed on your system.
-If you don't have it installed, you can follow the instructions [here](https://gnupg.org/download/) to install it.
+See [How to install GPG](install_GPG.md#installing-gpg)

 Installation
 ------------